Rethinking Creativity Evaluation: A Critical Analysis of Existing Creativity Evaluations: Abstract

 \section{Abstract}

-We systematically examine, analyze, and compare representative creativity measures—creativity index, perplexity, syntactic templates, and LLM-as-a-Judge—across diverse creative domains, including creative writing, unconventional problem-solving, and research ideation.
-Our analyses reveal that these metrics exhibit limited consistency, capturing different dimensions of creativity.
-We highlight key limitations, including the creativity index's focus on lexical diversity, perplexity's sensitivity to model confidence, and syntactic templates' inability to capture conceptual creativity.
-Additionally, LLM-as-a-Judge shows instability and bias.
+We examine, analyze, and compare four representative creativity measures—perplexity, LLM-as-a-Judge, the Creativity Index (CI; measuring n-gram overlap with web corpora), and syntactic templates (detecting repetition of common part-of-speech patterns)—across the diverse creative domains, such as creative writing, unconventional problem-solving, and research ideation.
+For each domain, we compile datasets with human-aligned creative and uncreative examples and evaluate each metric’s ability to discriminate between the two sets.
+Our analyses reveal limited consistency both across domains and metrics, as metrics that distinguish creativity in one domain fail in others (\eg CI correctly distinguishes in creative writing but fails in problem-solving), and different metrics often disagree on the same data points (\eg CI suggests one set to be more creative, while perplexity indicates the other set to be more creative.)
+We highlight key limitations, such as perplexity reflecting fluency rather than novelty; LLM-as-a-Judge producing inconsistent judgments under minor prompt variations and exhibiting bias towards particular labels; CI primarily measuring lexical diversity, with high sensitivity to implementation choices; and syntactic templates being ineffective in settings dominated by formulaic language.
 Our findings underscore the need for more robust, generalizable evaluation frameworks that better align with human judgments of creativity.
+We release the datasets and evaluation code: \url{https://github.com/lichun-19/creative_eval}.

-\blfootnote{*Work done during Li-Chun’s visit to UCLA.\\Correspondence to: Nanyun Peng \textless{}violetpeng@cs.ucla.edu\textgreater{}}
+\blfootnote{\textsuperscript{$\dagger$} Work done during Li-Chun’s visit to UCLA.\\Correspondence to: Nanyun Peng \textless{}violetpeng@cs.ucla.edu\textgreater{}}